SNodeC/snode.c/README.md

 ## Connection Layer

-The connection layer sits on top of the transport layer and is responsible for handling the *physical data exchange* and, in the case of an SSL/TLS secured connection, for the *encryption* resp. *decryption* of the data.
+The connection layer sits on top of the transport layer and is responsible for handling the *physical data exchange* and, in the case of a SSL/TLS secured connection, for the *encryption* resp. *decryption* of the data.
 A concrete `SocketContext`  relies on it's methods (e.g. `sendToPeer()` and `readFromPeer()` ) for communication with the peer.

 Like the transport layer, this layer is implemented as template base classes which are specialized for every *specialized transport* layer.
 Thus, the user typically didn't get in direct contact with this layer also, as the ready to use `SocketServer` and `SocketClient` classes handle the specialization internally.